Greek Super League

 Also, if league titles are counted since 1959 when Alpha Ethniki started, Olympiacos is the leading club.

-The table shows the capacity of all Ekstraklasa club stadiums (based on the teams that participated in the league season 2017–2018).
-Lechia Gdańsk's Stadion Energa Gdańsk is the biggest in the league with capacity over 40,000 people.
-However, the biggest stadium in Poland is National Stadium, which was constructe to stand ready for Euro 2012 and has since been used for national football matches and other events.
+The table shows the capacity of all Greek Super League club stadiums (based on the teams that participated in the league season 2017–2018).
+Olympic Stadium home ground for both to AEK and Panathinaikos is the biggest in the league with capacity of almost 70,000 people.

 |AEL||AEL FC Arena||16,118|

 |Aris||Kleanthis Vikelides Stadium||22,800|

 |Panionios||Nea Smyrni Stadium||12,000|

 Since 1959, which is considered the birth year of the Super League (including its direct predecessor, the Alpha Ethniki), only three teams have managed to not miss a single season in the top category; Olympiacos, Panathinaikos and PAOK.